vahldiek/academic-kickstart/content/project/erim/index.md

 break out of the Wasm sandbox nor coerce victim code—another Wasm client or the embedding process—to leak secret data.
 We suggest Swivel, a new compiler framework for hardening WebAssembly (Wasm) against Spectre attacks.

+Using these findings, we apply in-process memory isolation to legacy cloud deployments allowing symbiotic applications to efficiently communicate and improve performance.